santoshkatageri/instance-watcher/README.md

 ## Whitelisting

-If you want to whitelist a specific EC2 instance to be hidden from the daily report, you will need add the following tag to the EC2 instance.
+If you want to whitelist a specific EC2 instance to be hidden from the daily report, you will need to add the following tag to the EC2 instance.

 | Key | Value |
 |:---:|:-----:|